Anisotropy-driven topological quantum phase transition in magnetic impurities: Acknowledgments

 \section{Acknowledgments}

 We thank Rok \v{Z}itko and Pablo Roura-Bas for several collaborations in subjects of this review.
 AAA acknowledges financial support provided by PICT 2018-01546 and PICT 2020A-03661 of the Agencia I+D+i, Argentina.
 LOM and GGB acknowledge financial support provided by PIP 3220 of CONICET, Argentina.
-GGB is supported by Slovenian Research Agency (ARRS) under Grant no. P1-0044 and J1-2458.